Zwift Review: Why Is It so Insanely Popular? (2025)

-Zwift Review: Screenshot from Zwift app put into MacBook Pro mockup.
+Zwift Review: Screenshot from a Zwift race.

-I will tell you who is Zwift for or whether you should avoid it.
-I will unveil some of its unique motivation techniques and much more.
+In this Zwift review, we’ll pedal through the features of this leading indoor cycling app.
+I will tell you who Zwift is for and whether you should avoid it.
+I will also unveil some of its unique motivation techniques and much more.

-KEY TAKEAWAY:
+KEY TAKEAWAY

 Zwift is the most popular indoor cycling app thanks to its active community that organizes events like group rides, races, and more.
 It resembles a game because it uses many gamification techniques (collecting badges and experience, building an avatar, etc.).
 However, the cartoony graphics may not suit everyone, and the choice of routes is also quite limited.